 - Tents should be dry brushed inside and out to remove soil, seeds or invertebrates.
 If needed a damp cloth or hose should be used on heavily soiled areas.
-Pegs should be scraped clean and then dipped in Virkon S or an appropriate biocide®. - Field clothing should be thoroughly cleaned before being used in different areas of South Georgia and/or the South Sandwich Islands.
+Pegs should be scraped clean and then dipped in Virkon S or an appropriate biocide. - Field clothing should be thoroughly cleaned before being used in different areas of SGSSI.
 For personnel based at King Edward Point this should be done in the biosecurity facility. - Scientific equipment should be thoroughly cleaned according to the manufacturer's instructions.
 For any equipment that has been in contact with wild birds or mammals or soil, cleaning protocols must involve a suitable biocide.